Charged with Resisting Arrest in Tarrant County?

 Source: Texas Penal Code Title 8, Chapter 38.03 Resisting Arrest, Search or Transportation.

-Basically this means that they have to prove you either (1) prevented or attempted to stop a police officer from arresting you, (2) got in the way of an officer’s search for a wanted fugitive (or hid as a fugitive while the officer tried to make an arrest), or (3)that you prevented the officer from transporting you or another person they attempted to take into custody.
+Basically, Texas resisting arrest law requires that the State of Texas must prove that you either (1) prevented or attempted to stop a police officer from arresting you, (2) got in the way of an officer’s search for a wanted fugitive (or hid as a fugitive while the officer tried to make an arrest), or (3) that you prevented the officer from transporting you or another person they attempted to take into custody.

 - Obstructing an arrest